abiraja2004/internshipProj/Readme.md

     the database just returns the name of the searched marketMap not the market map image itselfc Still need clearbit Access to complete rest of tab

- Things to do to make market maps more searchable:
-    -scrape market map page for all text
-    -Create tags through Google NLP entities
-    -use the google NLP again on searched companys website -get market map through most matching tags
+Market maps can also be searched by tag.
+Tags are created by scraping the home page text of selected company and running through google NLP entities.
+The returned tags/entities are then matched to the tags database.
+Map that has the most matched tags becomes the returned map.
+Next step is to introduce a ranking system to prioritize the more important tags first.

 Github analysis view (tab2)